Plenyx/PlenBotLogUploader/README.md

 For the flawless experience with the bot working with Twitch I recommend giving a VIP to the username "gw2loguploader".
 Do not mod it, since the bot is used by many people and everyone has access to its credentials (because of the open source code).
 You can also use a custom name for your bot which requires a use of another Twitch account.

-If you are using the uploader with Twitch integration, you can customise bot messages in the "Edit Twitch log messages" dialog window.
-Settings are saved in "twitch_messages.txt" file.
+If you are using the uploader with Twitch integration, you can customise bot messages in the "Edit boss data" dialog window.
+Settings are saved in "boss_data.txt" file.

 I recommend using the compress feature in the arc settings.
 Otherwise the bot will try to archive it itself, which can be more unstable.

 ## Update
 The uploader keeps track of its version and the online available version.
 When you start the executable, it will check for updates.
 If update is found a prompt will be displayed.

-To update the bot just overwrite the previous version.
+To update the bot you need to overwrite the previous executable.

 ## Uninstall/Reinstall
 To fully remove all the saved settings in the registry, use the enclosed "ResetSettings.reg" file in the release tab.

-To remove all the saved logs remove the "logs.csv" file located in the directory of the executable.
+To remove all the saved logs, remove the "logs.csv" file located in the directory of the executable.

+To remove all the saved boss data, remove the "boss_data.txt" file located in the directory of the executable.

+To remove all the saved Discord webhooks, remove the "discord_webhooks.txt" file located in the directory of the executable.

-To remove all the saved Twitch messages remove the "twitch_messages.txt" file located in the directory of the executable.
+To remove all the saved remote server ping configurations, remove the "remote_pings.txt" file located in the directory of the executable.

 ## Features
+* arcdps log uploads
   * uploading arcdps logs to dps.report as soon as they are made
   * uploading arcdps logs to GW2Raidar when set up
   * drag & drop directly to the executable or to the running application itself to quickly upload a log
+* log processing
+  * pinging links to Discord channels (via Discord webhooks)
+  * pinging log data to remote servers (via Remote server pings)
+* Twitch integration
   * pinging links to Twitch chat with customisable messages
-* pinging links to in Discord (via Discord webhooks)
   * custom name for the Twitch chat bot, otherwise "gw2loguploader" is being used
 * update reminder
-* arcdps auto-updater & reminder
+* arcdps auto-updater & reminder for both arcdps and it's modules (extras & build templates)

 ## Future updates
 I plan to finish the following features:
-* remote server ping
-  * creating a back server for collecting logs
-  * can be used to further process uploaded logs, statistics, etc.
-    * if you want to use my server, contact me directly, it requires manual approval and a "authentication token" given by me for it to work
+* **All initially requested features are finished!**
 * *adding additional features based on feedback*
   * I am always looking to provide more features to the users, if you have any ideas of how to improve the uploader, don't be afraid to contact me directly.